wangziqi2013/wangziqi2013.github.io/_posts/2019-02-03-Storage-Mgmt-In-The-NVM-Era.markdown

 epoch barrier.
 Then the log manager writes the LSN for each log record, and executes a second epoch barrier.
 After the second epoch barrier returns, all log entries are guaranteed to be persistent.

+The paper then proceeds to propose recovery algorithms that optimize WAL for NVM.
+The first approach, NVM disk replacement, where the NVM is only exposed as a disk replacement with block based interface, yields poor performance mainly because of the software overhead incurred by the centralized log, the buffer pool manager and the file system.
+The second approach uses In-Place Updates to take advantage of the fast write of NVM and to reduce redo logging overhead.
+It runs as follows.
+When the transaction writes to a page, the update is directly applied to a page using "persist_page" primitive we just introduced.
+Undo log entries are also persisted to the NVM as the page is persisted.
+Note that "persist_page" primitive itself also uses undo logging, we can combine these two, and the actual number of epoch barriers is still four per page write.
+Note that when the page is being persisted to NVM, a latch must be taken on the page to avoid other threads accessing the page.
+Otherwise, it is possible that another transaction reads the page being persisted, writes another page, and then commits before the current transaction.
+If the system crashes before the former transaction could commit, the recovery manager would be confused, because the latter transaction reads from a transaction that have been rolled back.